Alfresco/docs-alfresco/transformation-engine/latest/install/msi.md

     > **Important:** If you do not intend to use the DTE T-Engine Docker image, you must select this option for DTE to work correctly.

-    > **Note:** Currently, only Alfresco Content Services 7.x is compatible with the T-Engine approach.
+    > **Note:**
+    >
+    >* You can use ACS 6.x with the T-Engine approach and with the old approach by installing the AMPs in Alfresco Content Services.
+    >* For ACS 7.x, you can only use the T-Engine approach for now.
+AMP installation is not possible.

 6. Click **Next** and the license information screen displays.